gheorghina/gheorghina.github.io/about.md

 Hi,

 I am Gheorghina, a passionate, results driven Senior Software Architect and Certified Enterprise Architecture Practitioner by the Open Group with over 17 years of experience in designing and implementing large-scale distributed systems.
-Specializing in solution architecture and technical leadership, I have a proven track record in the Home Automation, Life Sciences, Cloud Collaboration, Banking, Logistics and IOT sectors.
+Specializing in software architecture and technical leadership, I have a proven track record in the Home Automation, Life Sciences, Cloud Collaboration, Banking, Logistics and IOT sectors.

 ## Training and Mentoring